Qovery/documentation/website/docs/using-qovery/integration/continuous-integration/github-actions.md

 1. Install the [Qovery CLI][docs.using-qovery.interface.cli].
 2. Generate an API token via [the CLI][docs.using-qovery.interface.cli#generate-api-token] or the [Console][docs.using-qovery.configuration.organization.api-token] .
 3. Set the environment variable `Q_CLI_ACCESS_TOKEN` or `QOVERY_CLI_ACCESS_TOKEN` (both are valid) with your API token.
 E.g. `export QOVERY_CLI_ACCESS_TOKEN=your-api-token`
-4. You have turned off the [Qovery Auto Deployment][docs.using-qovery.configuration.environment#auto-deploy] for your environment that you want to deploy manually.
+4. You have turned off the [Qovery Auto Deployment][docs.using-qovery.deployment.deploying-with-auto-deploy] for every service that you want to deploy manually.

 ## GitHub Actions Examples